mozilla/i18n-abide/docs/USAGE.md

  * gettext - Gettext function
  * format - for string interpolation

-## Tools

-``scripts/every-locale.js`` - will output a list of every locale under the locale directory.
-This can be copied into ``config/l10n-all.json``.

-``scripts/check-l10n-config.js`` - Run with the ``CONFIG_FILES`` environment variable set to the one json config file which you'll like to validate.
-Examples:

-    CONFIG_FILES=/home/ozten/Projects/browserid/config/l10n-prod.json node ./scripts/check-l10n-config.js
-    CONFIG_FILES=/home/ozten/Projects/browserid/config/l10n-all.json node ./scripts/check-l10n-config.js

-## Contributions

-``scripts/check-po.sh`` - Prints statistics on various .po files, assumes `locale` directory.

 ## Debugging

 If code is evaluated in node.js (server-side) then translation is provided from the `i18n/{locale}/messages.json` file which contains the translation.
-These JSON files come from PO files.
+These JSON files come from the `message.po` PO files.

-If code is evaluated on the client-side, then `static/gettext.js` is in the house... strings are `i18n/{locale}/client.json` files.
+If code is evaluated on the client-side, then `static/gettext.js` is *in the house*... strings are from the `i18n/{locale}/client.js` files.

 If code is evaluated in your head, then clearly we are post-singularity.
 Why are you still using gettext?

 You can change `i18n` in the above to examples by setting the `translation_directory` in your options to i18n-abide.
 If you do server side and client side strings, it is recommended that you put your translation_directory under a web accessible directory like `static`.

-Use the eo locale for development and debugging.
-It is auto-translated with: for catalog in messages client; do echo "Translating ${catalog}.po" podebug --rewrite=flipped -i locale/templates/LC_MESSAGES/${catalog}.pot -o locale/eo/LC_MESSAGES/${catalog}.po done

-## New Locales

-To add a new language, and thus a new locale to BrowserID, do the following:
-Assuming you want to add eo for Esperanto support...

-    mkdir -p locale/eo/LC_MESSAGES

-    msginit --input=./locale/templates/LC_MESSAGES/messages.pot \
-            --output-file=./locale/eo/LC_MESSAGES/messages.po \
-            -l eo

-    msginit --input=./locale/templates/LC_MESSAGES/client.pot \
-            --output-file=./locale/eo/LC_MESSAGES/client.po \
-            -l eo
+Of course you can integrate gettext.js and client.js via your existing JavaScript build to compress, minify, etc.

+See [API.md](API.md) for more advanced uses of `i18n-abide`.